2010 Newry car bombing: Bombing

-The car bombing happened in the evening of 22 February 2010.
+The car bombing happened on the evening of 22 February 2010.
 Seventeen minutes before it exploded, a telephone warning was received saying it was in the centre of Newry and would go off in half an hour.
 The police evacuated people from their homes and the town centre.
 The car was a Mazda 6 loaded with 115 kg of explosives.
 The car exploded next to the gates of the courthouse.
 The bomb was felt and heard from two miles away.
 The blast damaged the courthouse and other buildings in the area.
 A 170-year-old church had its windows blown out; three people were inside the church when the bomb exploded, but they were uninjured.
 The bombers phoned in a warning that police should clear the area because a bomb would go off in 30 minutes, in fact it went off in 17 minutes.
 Because of the size of the bomb, the police termed it a "sheer miracle" that no one was injured.

 According to the BBC, it is thought that this was the first "large car bomb" to have exploded in Northern Ireland since the 2000 bombing of the Stewartstown police station.
 Other car bombs have failed to explode, or have only partially exploded.

 The bombing is thought to have been an attempt to undo the 2010 Hillsborough Castle Agreement, although the fact that it came two weeks after the Agreement was signed is thought to reflect the militants' limited operational capacity.

 According to Fachtna Murphy, Commissioner of the Garda Síochána, this was "the first bomb that exploded in the North in 10 or 11 years."

 A warning call was made prior to the explosion, no one was hurt in the attack, several buildings were damaged, and arrests were made, including that of a man suspected of driving the taxi used to transport the bomb.
 Local residents and politicians expressed shock and anger over the attack.